Aez35/miRScore/README.md

 * `mReads` - Sum of reads in all libraries that mapped to miRNA loci +/- 1 position.
 * `msReads` - Sum of reads in all libraries that mapped to miRStar loci +/- 1 position.
 * `totReads` - Total reads mapped to hairpin precursor across all libraries.
-* `precision` - Measure of read precision at miRNA loci.
+* `precision_score` - Measure of read precision at miRNA loci.
 Found by totaling the number of reads for miR and miRStar, then dividing by the sum of all reads mapped to the hairpin precursor.  *(mReads + msReads) / totReads*

 ### RNAplots